 To avoid having the seat resting on the captive nuts I placed a sheet of 1/8" hard rubber between the seat and the mounting plate.
 (I would have used 1/4" hard rubber if I had had it.)
 As a result, the seat and occupant are supported by the rubber sheet and not by the mounting nuts.

-it's ok for my use.
-If I ever need to ship it I will strap the seat
+for my use.
+If I ever need to ship it I will strap the seat down through the

 it would have raised the seat, which I didn't want to do.